 You can use a U.S. tax calculator to more specifically estimate how much to expect in taxes.
 Note that if you’re earning $23/hr as a freelancer, you’ll pay even more, since you’re responsible for all your FICA taxes instead of having those covered by an employer.
 Personally, I usually set aside more like 1/3 of my income because of this.
 (Learn more about self-employment taxes from the IRS here.)

 The biggest factor is simply where you live.
 If you’re a digital nomad living in Thailand and making $23 US, you can live in luxury in a penthouse apartment.
-If you live in the Midwest US, you can probably afford a mortgage on a decent house.
-But if you’re in a city like New York or San Francisco, $23 an hour will probably get you a closet with six roommates.
+If you live in Tennessee, you can probably afford a mortgage on a decent house.
+But if you’re in a city like Chicago or Philadelphia, $23 an hour will probably get you a closet with six roommates.

 - Savings: $448

-- Car payment: $300 (or save up and buy a used car in cash)
+- Car payment: $300 (or save up and buy a beater car in cash)

 - Utilities: $200